Maximizing Social Welfare Subject to Network Externalities: A Unifying Submodular Optimization Approach: Introduction

 Optimal resource allocation subject to network effects is typically NP-hard and even hard to approximate \cite{dekeijzer2014externalities,haghpanah2013optimal,etesami2020complexity,blumrosen2007welfare}.
 Therefore, a large body of past literature has been devoted to devising polynomial-time approximation algorithms with a good performance guarantee.
 Maximizing social welfare subject to network externalities can often be cast as a special case of a more general combinatorial welfare maximization problem \cite{lehmann2006combinatorial}.
 However, combinatorial welfare maximization with general valuation functions is hard to approximate to within a factor better than $\sqrt{n}$, where $n$ is the number of items \cite{blumrosen2007combinatorial}.
 Therefore, to obtain improved approximation algorithms for the special case of welfare maximization with network externalities, one must rely on more tailored algorithms that take into account the special structure of the agents' utility functions.

 Another closely related problem on resource allocation under network effects is submodular optimization \cite{chekuri2014submodular,calinescu2007maximizing}.
 The reason is that utility functions of the networked agents often exhibit diminishing return property as more agents adopt the same product.
 That property makes a variety of submodular optimization techniques quite amenable to design improved approximation algorithms.
 While this connection has been studied in the past literature for the special case of a single item \cite{haghpanah2013optimal}, it has not been leveraged for the more complex case of multiple items.
-As we will show in this paper, there is a close relation between multi-item welfare maximization under network externalities, and the so-called submodular cost allocation \cite{chekuri2011submodular,ene2014hardness}, multi-agent submodular optimization \cite{santiago2018multi}, and a generalization of both known as multivariate submodular optimization \cite{santiago2019multivariate}.
-However, adapting those general frameworks naively to our problem setting can only deliver poly-logarithmic approximation factors, and that is the best one can hope for (as nearly matching logarithmic lower bounds are known).
-Instead, we will use the special structure of the agents' utility functions and new ideas from submodular optimization to devise improved approximation algorithms for maximizing the social welfare subject to network externalities.
+Unlike earlier literature \cite{de2012finding,bhalgat2012mechanisms,dekeijzer2014externalities}, our first contribution is to show that multi-item welfare maximization under network externalities can be formulated a special case of minimum submodular cost allocation (MSCA) problem \cite{chekuri2011submodular,chekuri2011approximation}.
+In MSCA, we are given a finite ground set $V$ and $k$ nonnegative submodular set functions $f_i, i=1,\ldots,k$, and the goal is to partition $V$ into $k$ (possibly empty) sets $S_1,\ldots,S_k$ such that the sum $\sum_{i=1}^kf_i(S_i)$ is minimized.
+The authors in \cite[Theorem 2]{chekuri2011submodular} used Lova\'sz extension and the Kleinberg-Tardos (KT) rounding scheme of \cite{kleinberg2002approximation} to develop an $O(\log(|V|))$-approximation algorithm for MSCA with monotone submodular cost functions.
+In general, MSCA is inapproximable within any multiplicative factor even in very restricted settings \cite{ene2014hardness}, and for monotone submodular cost functions, the poly-logarithmic approximation factor is the best one can hope for (as nearly matching logarithmic lower bounds are known \cite{ene2014hardness}).
+Therefore, instead of adapting this general framework naively to our problem setting, which can only deliver a poly-logarithmic approximation factor, as our second contribution, we exploit the special structure of the multi-item welfare maximization to obtain constant factor approximation algorithms using refined analysis of the KT randomized rounding.
+We should mention that there could be alternative reductions between multi-item welfare maximization and special cases of MSCA, such as submodular multi-way partition \cite{chekuri2011approximation}.
+However, we believe that our concise reduction is very natural and requires solving a small-size concave program, which can potentially be applied to more general problems in the above category.